surupartners/AIM-MMP-Wiki/docs/updates.md

 - - -
 # April 2019

-We're announcing the AIM MMP (Missionary Management Project).
+We're announcing the AIM MMP (Member Management Project).
 First, read the [project overview](/overview) to understand what the project is aiming to achieve.

 We’re in the early stages of the project so will be spending our time over the coming weeks researching and listening to your needs.